mahou-anisphia/mahou-anisphia/README.md

 **On Learning:**

-> "The difference between a dirt house, a tutorial house, and an original house is 9 months of deliberate practice."
+> "The difference between a Minecraft dirt house, a tutorial house, and an original house is 9 months of deliberate practice."

 **On Shortcuts:**